Beto O'Rourke Is Ending His Presidential Campaign

 Former Rep. Robert Francis “Beto” O’Rourke (D-TX) announced Friday evening that he is dropping out of the 2020 presidential race.

 “Though it is difficult to accept, it is clear to me now that this campaign does not have the means to move forward successfully.
-My service to the country will not be as a candidate or as the nominee,” O’Rourke said in a statement.
+My service to the country will not be as a candidate or as the nominee,” O’Rourke said in a statement posted to Medium.
 “Acknowledging this now is in the best interests of those in the campaign; it is in the best interests of this party as we seek to unify around a nominee; and it is in the best interests of the country.”

 “Let us continue to fearlessly champion the issues and causes that brought us together.
 Whether it is ending the epidemic of gun violence or dismantling structural racism or successfully confronting climate change before it is too late, we will continue to organize and mobilize and act in the best interests of America,” the Texas Democrat added.
 “I’m confident I will see you down the road, and I look forward to that day.”